laminas/laminas-http/docs/book/client/advanced.md

 session.
 This way, you will only need to authenticate the user once every session.

-### Performing consecutive requests with one client
+### Performing Consecutive Requests with One Client

 ```php
 use Laminas\Http\Client;